Feeds:

 In a fun way we’re hosting events across the country to educate everyone about the importance of organ and tissue donation.
 I always loved snowboarding.
 Through snowboarding I’ve been provided a tremendous platform to help make a difference to those waiting for a second chance.
 Every chance I get, I wave the banner of organ donation.
 I hope to compete in my third Winter Olympics in 2010 and help represent the transplant community and encourage everyone to register as an organ donor and provide hope to those going through the transplant process.

-E-Advocate: Was there a key point after your surgery that you remember knowing you were going to rise to such incredible athletic heights?
+E-Advocate Network: Was there a key point after your surgery that you remember knowing you were going to rise to such incredible athletic heights?

 Chris Klug: As soon as I awoke from my six hour liver transplant surgery I felt like a new engine got dropped in me.
 I knew I was going to make it back.
 Ironically the competitive snowboarding season following my transplant was one of my best.
 I was on the World Cup podium four times and won a National Championship.
 I attribute this to the fact that I was racing for my life just a few months before and now I was racing my snowboard again.
 It truly put things into perspective for me and made me realize how fortunate I was to have received a second chance to do what I love.

-E-Advocate: What are the primary goals of the Chris Klug foundation and how did your personal experience shape those goals?
+E-Advocate Network: What are the primary goals of the Chris Klug foundation and how did your personal experience shape those goals?

 Chris Klug: Sharing the life-saving message of organ and tissue donation with everyone.
 Through our Donor Dudes events on every high school and college campus across the country, CKF hopes to educate young people about the importance of sharing their donation decision with their family.